sot/cheta/docs/fetch_tutorial.rst

 p99s                 x    int,float         float             99% percentile
 ==========  =====  =====  ================= ================  ===================

-Note: the inadvertent use of int16 for the daily stat ``samples`` column means that it rolls over at 32767.
-This column should not be trusted at this time.

 As an example a daily statistics query for the PCAD mode ``AOPCADMD`` (``NPNT``, ``NMAN``, etc) yields an object with only the ``times``, ``indexes``, ``samples``, and ``vals`` arrays.
 For these state MSIDs there is no really useful meaning for the other statistics.

 Telemetry statistics are a little different than the full-resolution data in that they do not have an associated bad values mask.
-Instead if there are not at least 3 good samples within an interval then no record for that interval will exist.
+Instead, if there are not at least 3 good samples within an interval then no record for that interval will exist.